Should You Ever Travel With Depression?

 You’re already in it and that’s bad enough, right?
 Don’t go get lost in there too, you’ll just make yourself feel worse.

-I have even experienced depression striking whilst I’ve been travelling.
+I have experienced depression striking whilst I’ve been travelling.
 And I don’t recommend putting yourself in this situation, it’s an incredibly lonely time.
-To travel with depression would be exacerbating your already challenging situation.
+To decide to go travelling with depression would be exacerbating your already challenging situation.

 Depression is an extremely debilitating condition that is difficult to overcome, requiring inner strength and support from others, as well as medical intervention in some cases.